 BT: I imagine that working with Denzel Washington was inspiring.
 Was there any advice that he gave you or a particular method of work?

 NC: What I found most interesting about working with Denzel was the rehearsal process.
-It was kind of personal but he tried a whole bunch of stuff – he would improvise in the rehearsal or throw in dialogue and it kind of caught me off guard at first.
+It was kind of personal, but he tried a whole bunch of stuff – he would improvise in the rehearsal or throw in dialogue and it kind of caught me off guard at first.
 I thought, “what is he doing here?”, but then I realized that he’s trying to find all the stuff he has in mind and how he wants to do it, and certainly what I am used to in the rehearsal space is blocking and determining where you’re going to stand and the camera.
-But he took it to a whole other level, and sometimes it doesn’t work and it wasn’t the right fit but he wanted to try to make it the right fit.
-It all sounds very basic but I learned a lot, and I thank you for the happy reminder of that.
+But he took it to a whole other level, and sometimes it doesn’t work and it wasn’t the right fit, but he wanted to try to make it the right fit.
+It sounds very basic but I learned a lot, and I thank you for the happy reminder of that.

 BT: Ransom is such a timely reminder that negotiation and communication are so important.
 Do you take those lessons with you?